Up to 600 Australian Open players and staff go into isolation after a hotel worker tests positive for Covid-19 - KTVZ

 The unnamed man last worked at the Grand Hyatt hotel on January 29 and tested negative for the virus at the end of his shift that day.
 However, he subsequently developed symptoms and tested positive on Wednesday.

-As a result, Andrews said 500-600 people staying at the hotel have been deemed “close contacts” and will have to isolate until they return a negative test.
+As a result, Andrews said 500 to 600 people staying at the hotel have been deemed “close contacts” and will have to isolate until they return a negative test.

 He said that the situation should not impact the Australian Open itself, which is set to begin on Monday.